If You Drop a Bag of Cheetos…

 Word Search

-Can you find all the hidden pets?
+Can you find all the words having to do with dogs?

 O